hoodie/luigi/README.md

-# ProjectPlumber
+# Luigi

-ProjectPlumber ( perhaps "Luigi" ) is a library that does the plumbing for reoccurring projects.
+Luigi ( perhaps "Luigi" ) is a library that does the plumbing for reoccurring projects.

 I still need to separate this cleanly from ascii-invoicer ( only in order to put it back in as a dependency )